MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 After you sign in, once activated, the Call Quality Dashboard will begin collecting and processing data.

-## Features of the Call Quality Dashboard for Microsoft Teams and Skype for Business Online
+## Features of the Call Quality Dashboard for Teams and Skype for Business Online

 <a name="BKMKFeaturesOfTheCQD"> </a>

 CQD Summary Reports provide a subset of the features planned for Detailed Reports.
 The differences between the editions are summarized here: